Jaden-Nix/Neuro/NEURONET_GOVERNOR.md

-# NeuroNet Governor: Complete Overview
+# NeuroNet Governor: Complete Technical Overview

 ## What It Is

-NeuroNet Governor is an **autonomous multi-agent AI system for DeFi protocol governance**.
-It's designed to make intelligent, collaborative decisions about managing decentralized finance (DeFi) protocols 24/7 without human intervention.
-Think of it as a "command center" where specialized AI agents work together to identify opportunities, assess risks, and execute transactions in real-time.
+NeuroNet Governor is an **autonomous multi-agent AI system for DeFi protocol governance** built on the AGENT ARENA Hackathon's ADK-TS framework.
+Four specialized AI agents collaborate to identify opportunities, assess risks, and execute transactions in DeFi protocols 24/7 without human intervention.

 ---